More details emerge of sword attack as suspect appears in court

 He spoke slowly with long pauses to confirm his name in the dock at Westminster Magistrates’ Court.

-It is alleged that Monzo crashed a van into a fence in Laing Close just before 7am on Tuesday, hitting a member of the public.
+It is alleged that Monzo crashed a van into a fence in Laing Close just before 7am on Tuesday, hitting a member of the public, Donato Iwule.

 The court was told that he then got out of the van, said that he would kill the man and slashed him to the neck.